Cross-Model Comparative Loss for Enhancing Neuronal Utility in Language Understanding: Methodlogy

 \subsection{Comparison Principle}

-For an ideal \textit{efficient} model, we believe that all its neurons should be able to work together efficiently to maximize the utility of each neuron.
+For an \textit{efficient} model, we believe that all its neurons should be able to work together efficiently to maximize the utility of each neuron.
 This means that each neuron should contribute to the overall model, or at least be harmless, because the cooperation of neurons is supposed to eliminate the negative effects of noise that may be produced by individual neurons.
 Thus, if we ablate some neurons, even those that produce noise, due to the missing contribution of the ablated neurons, then the ablated submodel should perform no better than the original full model, in other words, its task-specific loss should be no smaller than the original.

-Formally, we formulate this comparative relation as follows.
+Formally, we define a neural model as an \textit{efficient} model if and only if it performs no weaker than any of its ablation models, and we formalize the comparison principle between an \textit{efficient} model and its ablation models as follows.